m-Py/jExp/README.md

   4. store key pressed and whether press was correct
   5. implement no go as correct response
 2. data storage client and server side
-  1. set up informative toString method
+  1. set up informative toString method.
+CHECK
-  2. added printStimuli method for experiment objects
+  2. added printStimuli method for experiment objects.
+CHECK
   3. now: learn how to properly store data as json or other
 3. create sample experiment with preliminary data storage and event handling (see point 1)
 4. stimulus creation